marczz/mzlinux_pages/social_networks/_index.md

 title: Social Networks
 ---

+We include also in this section the collaborative software.

 We try to categorize social networks in several sections:
 -   Messenging applications are in {{< iref "xmpp" "xmpp"  >}},
 -   {{< iref "irc" "IRC" >}} has its own page.